browser-antipharming/sqlmap-poc/sqlmap_lab.md

 # Lab Overview

-In this lab, we will demonstrate the use of `sqlmap` (a popular Kali tool for SQLi)
+In this lab, we will demonstrate the use of `sqlmap` (a popular Kali tool for SQLi).
+We assume you already have a general understanding of SQL injection and want to see how sqlmap can be used to aide in SQLi attacks

 ## Requirements